soasme/runflow/README.md

 ## What Runflow is?

 Runflow is a tool to define and run workflows.
-It provides building blocks for task definitions, workflows, job schedules, failure recovering, command-line interfaces, etc.

-Define your workflows in HCL2 syntax.
-Run your workflows using a simple command `runflow run`.

-You can choose whatever technology stack you’re familiar with and glue them using Runflow.

-(Screenshots)
+To find out more about Flow, check out [runflow.org](https://runflow.org).

 Runflow supports Python (3.6, 3.7, 3.8, 3.9).
 The main audiences are data scientists and engineers.

-Alternatives: Airflow, Prefect, Oozie, Azkaban.

 ## What Runflow is Not?